ShivonQ/Project_1/Readme.txt

    Figuring out how to change color of bootstrap navbar, being uncooperative.
    Adding some links to it to the other two pages.
    Need to figure out how to extend the navbar, or just copy it.
 (Javascript constructor)

+ This project is currently Hosted by github at https://shivonq.github.io/index.html and stores 'changed' data in your cookies.
+It was the only way I could figure how to do that, at the time not having learned how to use MongoDB in conjuction with Web Projects.